 I’m a total and complete film nerd in the most ‘un-chill’ way possible.

-So this, combined with my interest in the marketing challenges facing specific industries, got me thinking about the challenges that face my beloved cinemas in 2020.
+So this, combined with my interest in the marketing challenges facing specific industries, got me thinking about the challenges that face my beloved cinemas.
 If I were to make a film, what would I be up against in terms of getting my film exhibited?
 How is the cinema chain business model changing, or being forced to change, in the light of those challenges?

 And so I find myself here.

 If you’re in the cinema exhibition industry and have any feedback or want to share your thoughts with me, I’d love that.
 At the end of the article you can find my contact details.
 For now though, I hope you find the following thought-provoking and interesting.

 The definition of ‘film’ and the challenge of streaming

 The definition of ‘film’ is something that’s currently being debated in the industry.
 There’s an argument raging between established legends of cinema like Steven Spielberg and those wanting to open up the industry to more disruption.